Cars · Resale guide

 How Much Is a Used Maruti Suzuki Baleno Worth in India?

-A used Maruti Suzuki Baleno is worth ₹3,80,000 to ₹6,10,000 in India in 2026, depending heavily on its condition, specific variant, and how many kilometres it has covered.
-This range typically applies to models from 2015 to 2022.
-Cars with pristine service records, low mileage, and top-end trims like the Alpha will fetch closer to the upper end, while older, higher-run models with minor wear will sit at the lower end.
+A used Maruti Suzuki Baleno is worth ₹3,80,000 to ₹6,10,000 in India in 2026, depending on its condition, variant, and age.
+This range primarily reflects models from the 2015-2022 generation, which are now 4-11 years old.
+Newer, well-maintained units with lower mileage naturally command the higher end, while older cars with more wear will fall into the lower price brackets.

 Is the Maruti Suzuki Baleno Still Worth It in 2026?